 In the video below, one owner shows how to create your own Thundershirt vest with an anxiety wrap sewing pattern.
 This strategy is more advanced, but will create a lasting, durable anxiety wrap you can continue to re-use over the years.

 Where to Purchase An Anti-Anxiety Wrap For Your Dog

 If these DIY techniques seem like too much trouble for you, or if you want something of higher quality, you can try one of the name brand dog anxiety wraps on the market.

 - Thundershirt.
 The Thundershirt is a comforting, vest-like wrap with a series of velcro folds and flaps that put gentle pressure on your pet to keep them calm.
 It’s the most well-known of the bunch and boasts impressive success rates.

 - American Kennel Club Anti-Anxiety Coat.
 The American Kennel Club Anti-Anxiety Coat is very similar to the Thundershirt, but is made by the AKC.
 It comes at a lower price than the official Thundershirt, but ratings online are not quite as high.

 Other Strategies For Soothing An Anxious Canine

 If a Thundershirt or similar wrap isn’t soothing your pooch, you may want to try some other anxiety-relieving strategies, such as:

-Have you ever used a Thundershirt or DIY Thundershirt to calm you pup during a storm, fireworks, or some other anxious event?
+Have you ever used an anxiety wrap vest or a DIY Thundershirt to calm you pup during a storm, fireworks, or some other anxious event?
 How did it go?
 Share your experience in the comments!